slowkow/ggrepel/vignettes/ggrepel.md

 <img src="https://github.com/slowkow/ggrepel/blob/master/vignettes/figures/ggrepel/geom_text_repel_options-1.png" title="plot of chunk geom_text_repel_options" alt="plot of chunk geom_text_repel_options" width="700" />

-You can also display a subset of text labels that do not overlap any data points by setting some labels to the empty string `""``:
+You can also display a subset of text labels.
+They will not overlap any data points with labels set to the empty string `""`:

 ```r